linkerd/website/linkerd.io/content/2/features/cni.md

 +++
-title = "CNI Plugin"
+title = "CNI Plugin | Linkerd"
-description = "Linkerd can be configured to run a CNI plugin that rewrites each pod's iptables rules automatically."
+description = "Linkerd installs can be configured to run a CNI plugin that rewrites each pod's iptables rules automatically, required for routing network traffic through the pod’s container." slug = "cni"
 +++

 Linkerd installs can be configured to run a